If you're restoring an iCloud backup

 Set up, update, and erase your device

-- From the Apps & Data screen on your device, tap Set Up as New instead of Restore from Backup.
-If you already tapped Restore from Backup, tap Back to return to the Set Up screen.
+- From the Apps & Data screen on your device, tap Don't Transfer Apps & Data instead of Restore from iCloud Backup.
+If you already tapped Restore from iCloud Backup, tap Back to return to the Set Up screen.

 - Follow the remaining steps.
 For now, you can skip the steps for Apple ID, Touch ID, and passcode.